Skip to Content

 Thirdly, pour the milk into the dry ingredients and stir until well combined.
 Keep stirring until the mixture starts to boil.

 Once the mixture starts to boil, stop stirring.
-Not stirring was hard for me, because I worry the ingredients will stick to the pan, but it will all be ok.
+Not stirring was hard for me, because I worried the ingredients would stick to the pan, but it will all be ok.

 Do You Stir Fudge While Boiling?